Profinite Subgroup Accessibility and Recognition of Amalgamated Factors: Introduction

 \begin{restatable}{theorem}{MTA} Let $G$ be a profinite group and $H \leq G$ a closed subgroup accessible within $G$ via a graph of profinite groups $\gxt$ with $n$ edges.
-If $R$ is a finite ring wherein $|\Gs(e)| \neq 0$ for all $e \in E(\Xi)$, then there exists a continuous right derivation
+If $R$ is a finite ring whose characteristic does not divide the order of any edge group $\Gs(e)$ for $e \in E(\Xi)$, then there exists a continuous derivation

 satisfying $\Ker(f) = H$. \end{restatable} The difficulty in erecting such a derivation in the profinite setting is that, first, the minimal subtree of a profinite tree containing two vertices may be infinite, so Dunwoody's construction using almost invariant sets does not carry over, and second, an arbitrary element of a graph of profinite groups does not have a normal form, so precise control over the derivation's kernel becomes a question of asymptotics within a profinite group.
-We settle the first issue in the proof of Proposition \ref{Prop::Partial Subgroup Accessibility}, and dedicate the proof of Theorem \ref{Thm::Subgroup Accessibility} to the resolution of the second issue.
+We settle the first issue in the proof of Proposition~\ref{Prop::Partial Subgroup Accessibility}, and dedicate the proof of Theorem~\ref{Thm::Subgroup Accessibility} to the resolution of the second issue.

-Having established Theorem \ref{Thm::Subgroup Accessibility}, we aim to utilise it together with the abstract opposite direction to deduce splittings of an abstract group from splittings of its profinite completion.
+Having established Theorem~\ref{Thm::Subgroup Accessibility}, we aim to utilise it together with the abstract opposite direction to deduce splittings of an abstract group from splittings of its profinite completion.
 In \cite{Garrido_Jaikin}, Garrido and Jaikin-Zapirain follow this strategy in the case of free products.
 They start with a finitely generated virtually free group $\Gamma$ and a finitely generated subgroup $\Delta$ whose closure in $\Gh$ is a factor in a profinite free splitting $\Gh = \Db \amalg L$.
 Using a direct sum decomposition of augmentation ideals inherent to free products, they obtain a continuous derivation $f$ of $\Gh$ in its completed group algebra $R[[\Gh]]$ for a finite ring $R$.
 Restricting $f$ to $\Gamma$, they prove using homological algebra that the image $f(\Gamma)$ lies in a projective $R[\Gamma]$-module.
 Dunwoody's theorem then yields a graph of groups decomposition of $\Gamma$, which they mould to the form $\Gamma = \Delta \am[] \Lambda$ for some $\Lambda \leq \Gamma$.